 - Smoke Flavor: You cannot get exact same flavor profile as a charcoal smoker.
 It’ll be good, but just not the same.

 - Non-Traditional: and perhaps not for hardcore purists.
-Old School smoking can be a lot of fun too, so this is really up for you to decide.
+Old School smoking can be a lot of fun too, so this is really up to you to decide.

 - Only Cook at Lower Temperatures: Electric smokers are not for flash searing a steak over high heat.